 In another wedding ritual the mother of the groom wears a fur coat inside out and sits astride a rake or large fork and rides three times around a baking pan on which a loaf of bread lays.
 As she goes she spreads seeds of grain and water is poured over the fork from a jar.
 Both the jar and the fork are later broken and discarded… The destruction by man of the jar and the fork, the fur of an animal turned inside out, and the fork itself, an instrument which slices into the earth, can be associated with destruction at the hand of man.
 Water poured over a ring of strewn seed, centered around a loaf of bread, the product of the growth which the water will bring forth from the seed, can be related to the recognition of the life-giving properties of water. “

 In the Balkans, living water is defined as any water that comes from a spring or stream that is not used for drinking and goes through no metal pipes.
 A majority of the spells featured in Radomir Ristic’s Balkan Traditional Witchcraft involve the use of a brass or copper bowl filled with living water.
 This is the canvass par excellence upon which magic becomes art.
 Whereas the bowl of water no doubt symbolizes the womb, the specially made black-handled Kostura knife represents the phallus.
-Like the artists paint brush, the witch uses the knife to cut the water three times thereby making space to plant her seed of intent.
-In this way, the water goddess Mokoša and the blacksmith god Svarog (Dabog) are still being honored, and the wise woman who makes magic in this way is reenacting, in erotic fashion, their sacred marriage rite.
+Like the artist’s paint brush, the witch uses the knife to cut the water three times thereby making space to plant his/her seed of intent.
+In this way, the water goddess Mokoša and the blacksmith god Svarog (Dabog) are still being honored, her cooling waters make solid the scalding ore forged by his hammer.
+The wise woman who makes magic in this way is reenacting, in erotic fashion, their sacred marriage rite.
 The occult symbolism is clear, even if the person performing the working professes to be a Christian, secular, or whatever else.

 “… a Ukrainian folksong in which Kupala [Jarila/Lada], the plant spirit, spends the winter in springs of water and the summer in the wheat.
 Pavel Sejn notes that in Bobrujskij Uyesd peasants believe that the water nymphs, the rusalki, spend the winter in the rivers and on about Trinity Day leave the rivers to spend the summer on land.
 This concept is portrayed in the Russian folk tradition in which a selected young woman from the village plays the role of a water nymph, is taken out of the village and into the fields.
 There she is abandoned, and after remaining for a period of time she returns secretly to the village.
 He relates this directly to supplying the fields with the necessary moisture for plant growth.”